ampproject/amphtml/extensions/amp-video-custom-moviads/amp-video-custom-moviads.md

 The component HTML accepts the following types of HTML nodes as children:

 - `source` tags for content video, used in the same way as the standard `video` tag.
 - `track` tags for subtitles, in the same way as the standard `video` tag.
-If the track is hosted on a different origin than the document, you must add the `data-crossorigin` attribute to the `<amp-moviads-player>` tag.
+If the track is hosted on a different origin than the document, you must add the `data-crossorigin` attribute to the `<amp-video-custom-moviads>` tag.
 - a `script` tag of type `application/json` used to provide [ImaSdkSettings](https://developers.google.com/interactive-media-ads/docs/sdks/html5/v3/apis#ima.ImaSdkSettings).
 Provide the property-translation of the setters in the linked documentation (e.g. to call `setNumRedirects(4)`, provide `{"numRedirects": 4}`).

 ## Example